Last updated: May 29, 2026

 Reality check

-Having Medicaid does not always mean the first dentist you call will take it.
-Ask the office if it accepts your exact Medicaid plan, if new adult patients are accepted, and if your treatment needs prior approval.
-If the office says no, call your plan, the plan’s dental vendor, a dental school, or a health center.
+Having Medicaid does not mean every dentist will take your plan.
+Ask the office if it accepts your exact Medicaid plan, whether it accepts new adult patients, and whether your treatment needs prior approval.
+If a dentist says no, call your plan, your plan’s dental vendor, a dental school, or a health center.

 Dental schools and teaching clinics

-Dental schools can be a good fit when you need lower-cost care and can handle longer visits.
-Students or residents may provide care under licensed faculty.
-Some programs accept Medicaid, some accept other insurance, and some offer lower fees for self-pay patients.
+Dental schools can be useful when you need lower-cost care and can handle longer visits.
+Students or residents may treat patients under licensed faculty.
+Some programs accept Medicaid.
+Some offer lower fees for self-pay patients.
+Services and fees vary by clinic.

 |---|---|---|---|